 During an August 2022 appearance on the “Spout Podcast,” the “Cool for the Summer” singer said she had “actually adopted the pronouns of she/her again” due to “recently … feeling more feminine.”
 The change came more than one year after Lovato said she preferred they/them pronouns

-“Today is a day I’m so happy to share more of my life with you all — I am proud to let you know that I identify as non-binary and will officially be changing my pronouns to they/them moving forward,” they wrote via Instagram in May 2021.
+“Today is a day I’m so happy to share more of my life with you all — I am proud to let you know that I identify as non-binary and will officially be changing my pronouns to they/them moving forward,” the “Dancing With the Devil” artist wrote via Instagram in May 2021.
 “This has come after a lot of healing and self-reflective work.
 I’m still learning and coming into myself, and I don’t claim to be an expert or a spokesperson.”

 “Since I’ve learned about gender identity more and learning about being nonbinary or gender nonconforming, I’ve used this time to really explore what feels right to me,” the ‘Skyscraper” singer explained during a June 2021 interview on Audacy Check In.
 “And after a year and a half of exploration, I realized it was time to let the world know that it feels weird to me when I get called a ‘she’ or a ‘her.’
 I understand that people might have a hard time adjusting to it because it is something new, but I want to encourage people to keep trying and that I understand that it’s a process to get used to.”

-The former Disney star, who previously came out as pansexual in March 2021, added that they have formed close bonds with their friends in the LGBTQIA+ community.
+The former Disney star, who previously came out as pansexual in March 2021, added that she formed close bonds with her friends in the LGBTQIA+ community.

-Scroll down to find out everything Lovato has shared about identifying as non-binary:
+Scroll down to find out everything Lovato has shared about her gender identity: